 “Then we’re screwed.”
 Jovi stopped talking and thought for a while.
 “I can’t destroy you, and if you destroy me, if you even can, you’ll be too depleted to stand against whatever Lucifer has planned – for thousands of years afterwards.
 He will rule the world until you regain your strength.
-And there’s no guarantee my energy would go back into you anyway.
-It might just dissipate, become part of the universe.
-It might even go into him.
 Then my creation would be even worse off than it is now.
 A world with Lucifer on one side and you on the other.
-Humans and angels will be crushed between you.”
+Humans and angels will be crushed between you.
+And, Dean, you realize, I hope, that if you destroy me, there’s no guarantee my energy would go back into you anyway.
+It might just dissipate, become part of the universe.
+It might even go into him.”

-“No, of course not you dork, but a lot of evil gets done in the name of unbending, uncompromising good.
+“No, of course not, you dork, but a lot of evil gets done in the name of unbending, uncompromising good.
 I’m so, so sorry, Dean.
 I can predict so much, but then when it comes to my own behavior, I have this massive blind spot.”
 She sighed and plucked at the grass beneath her with her fingers.
-Her nails were that same dark green as her dress.
-“I’m trying to hang on so I can help you if I can, but I was barely hanging on before.
+Her nails were coated with glittering polish, the same dark green as her dress.
+“I’m trying to hang on so I can help you if I can, however I can, but I was barely hanging on before.
 I just want…to end.
 To die.
 I think that’s the real reason why I made you.
 I’ll help you defeat Lucifer for all eternity, and then I want you to end my existence, too.”

 “I don’t ever want you any further from me than you are right now, Jovi.
 Not even that far.
 I can tell you right now I will never.
 I will never do that and I don’t ever want you to ask me again.
 The very idea causes me physical pain.”

 “It would be a mercy killing, Dean.
 Really.
 They shoot horses, don’t they?”

 “Jovi, hear me.
 Never speak those words again.
 They are forbidden to you.”
 Jovi breathed through her nose, disappointed.
 “I won’t control your thoughts…”